cloudmesh/technologies/chapters/incomming/spanner.md

 allows transactions to be executed with high performance and greater consistency.
 Cloud Spanner revolutionizes database administration, management and makes application development more efficient.
-It is fully managed, can be easily deployed and comes with out of the box synchronous and replication functionality[@hid-sp18-523-www-google-spanner].
+It is fully managed.
+It can be easily deployed and comes with out of the box synchronous and replication functionality[@hid-sp18-523-www-google-spanner].

 It takes advantages of all critical features of relational database such